-Actions Methods to Achieve Action Projected Time Frame Sharing OCC data will be available through internet in a user-friendly environment All OCC data is available through contact with a data manager OCC data will be combined with other national water quality data All OCC data re-uploaded into STORET by 2015 Utilize and Improve Oklahoma Water Quality Standards and Use Support Assessment Protocols OWRB's BUMP and other agency monitoring programs collect data to develop standards more appropriate to protect the State's Waters Oklahoma will continue to develop Water Quality Standards to more appropriately address NPS pollutants (i.e. sediment, nutrient, and biological criteria) Oklahoma environmental agencies worked together to develop Use Support Assessment Protocols to consistently define the quality of the State's waters Monitors more than 300 streams annually, 30 major lakes annually (60 biannually), and monitors groundwater related to quality and quantity issues.
+Actions Methods to Achieve Action Projected Time Frame Improving Data Accessibility and Sharing All OCC data is maintained in a single database and uploaded at least annually to STORET OCC data will be available through internet in a user-friendly environment All OCC data is available through contact with a data manager OCC data will be combined with other national water quality data 2019-2029 Web Accessibility by 2023 All OCC data annually updated in STORET Utilize and Improve Oklahoma Water Quality Standards and Use Support Assessment Protocols OWRB's BUMP and other agency monitoring programs collect data to develop standards more appropriate to protect the State's Waters Oklahoma will continue to develop Water Quality Standards to more appropriately address NPS pollutants (i.e. sediment, nutrient, and biological criteria) Oklahoma environmental agencies worked together to develop Use Support Assessment Protocols to consistently define the quality of the State's waters Monitors approximately 84 streams annually, 68 major lakes in a 5 year rotation, and monitors groundwater related to quality and quantity issues.
 Support and Research Developing Technology Continue to develop and demonstrate new methods to better address NPS pollution (nutrient export technology, waste processing and recycling, fluvial geomorphology for streambank restoration, etc.) Continue to research new methods and activities other states are using to address NPS pollution.
-Participate in Oklahoma Water Quality Monitoring Council Incorporate new strategies whenever possible in demonstration programs (at least one program per year) Attend and make presentations at no less than six national and regional conferences annually Provide data, expertise, physical and financial assistance with development of OWQS.
+Participate in TMDL and Oklahoma Water Quality Standards working groups.
+Incorporate new strategies whenever possible in demonstration programs (at least one program per year) Attend and make presentations at no less than six national and regional conferences annually Provide data, expertise, physical and financial assistance with development of OWQS.
 Annual Reports and Semiannual Project Reports The State will conduct annual reviews of the overall program and each project.
 These reviews include satisfactory progress towards goals as well as financial review.
 The State will prepare and submit semiannual progress reports to EPA summarizing activities pertaining to specific projects with regard to progress towards goals of the project.
-Annually through 2024 Semi-annually through 2024.
+Annually through 2029 Semi-annually through 2029.

-The NPS program will include watershed planning and technical assistance to conservation districts and other entities for watershed planning and NPS control.
+• The NPS program will include watershed planning and technical assistance to conservation districts and other entities for watershed planning and NPS control.
 The OCC and NRCS will mainly provide this service, although other agencies including ODEQ, OWRB, ODAFF, Corp.
-Comm., OCES, OSRC, and ODWC provide valuable assistance.
+Comm., OCES, GRDA, and ODWC provide valuable assistance.

-NPS Program Planning Milestones
+3.9 NPS Program Planning Milestones